Introduction and challenges

 - Service offer

-- Evolution of the organisation: roles and responsibilities between the different participants (manufacturing management, factory, supply chain, purchasing), work rhythm, definition of rituals, definition of new KPIs, and managerial incentives
+- Evolution of the organization: roles and responsibilities between the different participants (manufacturing management, factory, supply chain, purchasing), work rhythm, definition of rituals, definition of new KPIs, and managerial incentives

-- Review the flow diagram and flow organisation: online, decoupling points, and multi-site collaboration
+- Review the flow diagram and flow organization: online, decoupling points, and multi-site collaboration

 - Capacity reservation and flexibility sizing